MicrosoftDocs/win32/desktop-src/SecAuthN/encryptmessage--ntlm.md

-﻿---
+---
-Description: 'Encrypts a message to provide privacy by using NTLM.' ms.assetid: '852a4624-792d-4f7d-bd3e-5a28692e2ef3'
+Description: Encrypts a message to provide privacy by using NTLM. ms.assetid: 852a4624-792d-4f7d-bd3e-5a28692e2ef3
-title: 'EncryptMessage (NTLM) function' ms.topic: article ms.date: 07/25/2019
+title: EncryptMessage (NTLM) function ms.topic: article ms.date: 07/25/2019
 ---